 - Login access to your phone's cloud service to restore the Mobile Key from the cloud backup on a different device with the same operating system.
 This means access to your Apple account if you're an iPhone user or your Google account if you're an Android user.

 You can share this information with someone you trust, but be aware that if they can access all these things, they can send your funds as though they were you.
-How much of the above information you share with another person (i.e. a spouse, estate attorney, etc.) is up to you, but keep in mind that any information you supply to any 3rd party presents additional risk of compromise, even if you trust the person!
+How much of the above information you share with another person (e.g., a spouse, estate attorney, etc.) is up to you, but keep in mind that any information you supply to any 3rd party presents additional risk of compromise, even if you trust the person!

-Keep in mind that if access to the Apple or Google account is not possible to retrieve the Mobile Key, funds can alternatively be sent using the hardware wallet device in combination with the Casa Recovery Key.
+Keep in mind that if access to the Apple or Google account is not possible to retrieve the Mobile Key, funds can alternatively be sent using the hardware device key in combination with the Casa Recovery Key.
 However, in order to use the Casa Recovery Key, your beneficiary must be able to sign into Casa App and answer your security questions.

 Sovereign Recovery and Gold inheritance